odholden/SpartaInventory/README.md

 The app requires that you log in.
 You must have a Sparta Identity account to log in to the system.

-Ask and administrator to create a test account for you to use.
+Ask an administrator to create a test account for you to use on the IMC

 ## Useful information

+Vagrant sets up two fake urls that point to the various virtual machines.

-The app virtual machine can b
+The app virtual machine can be accessed from the host at development.local The db virtual machine can be accessed at database.local